tarasowski/learning-lambda-calculus/001_summary.md

 <name> := <expression>
 ```

+* From another book (Learn Haskell Book): The lambda calculus has three basic components, or lambda terms: expressions, variables, and abstractions.
+The word expression refers to a superset of all those things: an expression can be a varible name, an abstraction, or a combination of those things.
+    * **The simplest expression is a single variable.** Variables here have no meaning or value; they are only names for potential inputs to functions.
+    * **An abstraction is a function.** It is a lambda term that has a head (a lambda) and a body and is applied to an argument.
+An argument is an input value.
+Abstractions consist of two parts: the *head* and the *body* The head of the function is a `𝜆`(lambda) followed by a variable name.
+The body of the function is another expression.
+So, a simple function might look like this: `𝜆𝑥.𝑥`.
+The variable named in the head is the **parameter** and **binds** all instances of that same variable in the body of the function.
+That means, when we apply this function to an argument, each `x`in the body of the function will have the value of that argument.
+    * **The act of applying a lambda function to an argument is called application** and application is the lynchpin of the lambda calculus.

 * Functional languages are based on structured function calls.
 A functional program is an expression consisting of a function call which calls other functions in turn:

 ```